mariobox/Hugo-Source/content/now.md

 This page was inspired by the awesome [Derek Sivers](http://www.sivers.org/nowff).

-Last Updated: November 23, 2015
+Last Updated: December 28, 2015